 Seth Robison was born in the Texas heartland.
 At the age of seven, his family moved to Fort Myers, FL, where he spent the remainder of his childhood years.
 Since the age of 13, his family has made an annual migration to Key West for lobster season, and that's one his favorite yearly traditions.
 Today, Seth, his wife Haley, and their three-year-old son Dean proudly call Athens, GA, home.
 Seth works as a CPA and is a partner at the firm Resource Partners.
 In 2015, Bob Booth invited Seth into the Rotary Club of Athens.
-In his six years of membership, he has enjoyed volunteering for his Club s annual BBQ fundraiser, serving as a Salvation Army bell ringer, helping purchase items for the Angel Tree program, and raising funds for their Rotary Plungefest.
-Seth is one not to ask anyone to do something he s not willing to do himself, so yes, he too has taken the frigid plunge!
-In recent years, Seth began taking on leadership roles at the District level and now serves as the District s Assistant Treasurer and member of the District Finance Committee.
-When asked what Doors of Opportunity Rotary has opened for him, Seth says, so they we formed a lot of great relationships with my fellow Rotarians.
-If ye really enjoyed being a part of this great community and working with likeminded individuals who want to do everything in their power to make this world a better place for all.
+In his six years of membership, he has enjoyed volunteering for his Clubés annual BBQ fundraiser, serving as a Salvation Army bell ringer, helping purchase items for the Angel Tree program, and raising funds for their Rotary Plungefest.
+Seth is one not to ask anyone to do something heés not willing to do himself, so yes, he too has taken the frigid plunge!
+In recent years, Seth began taking on leadership roles at the District level and now serves as the District says, says, he too has taken the frigid plunge!
+In recent years, Seth began taking on leadership roles at the District level and now serves as the District says, so they define the District Finance Committee.
+When asked what Doors of Opportunity Rotary has opened for him, Seth says, says of the verified individuals who want to do everything in their power to make this world a better place for all.
 The Robisons really enjoy the outdoors and traveling to new places, so they get out and go whenever they can.
 For fun, Seth likes woodworking and doing projects around the house.
-When he needs to let down and chill out, you II find Seth sinking into the couch, watching brain-drain TV or movie classics like Back to the Future or Raiders of the Lost Ark.
-We ve also been tipped off that Seth is a sucker for a good rom-com!
+When he needs to let down and chill out, youéll find Seth sinking into the couch, watching brain-drain TV or movie classics like Back to the Future or Raiders of the Lost Ark.
+We eve also been tipped off that Seth is a sucker for a good rom-com!
 Seth actually has a hidden talent few know about--he can walk on his hands.
 Maybe we can get him to show off his skills at a future District Conference.
-Seth and Haley are eagerly anticipating the arrival of their second child in April
+Seth and Haley are eagerly anticipating the arrival of their second child in A